How we test cars

 Tested by us, rated by you

-Our road testers scrutinise around 140 cars every year, subjecting each one to more than 1,200 miles of road testing and hours of evaluations in the laboratory.
-Their observations are used to compile the report and calculate the Which? verdict for each car.
+Our road testers scrutinise around 120 cars every year, subjecting each one to more than 900 miles of road testing and hours of evaluations in the laboratory during our 320-point test.
+Their observations and recorded measurements, including real-life mpg and emission figures, are used to compile the report and calculate the Which? verdict for each car.

 However, a great car must do much more than excel in our road tests.
 It needs to impress real owners, too.
 The results of the annual Which?
 Car Survey reveal exactly what you think of your cars.
 Your responses help produce unique reliability and owner satisfaction ratings that sit alongside the Which? verdict, giving you a comprehensive guide to each model.

 We prioritise testing mainstream cars because that's what most of you buy.
-However, we do cover the full market, from superminis to sports cars, and we tailor our ratings to the requirements of each class.
-We also have more than 100 car video reviews online.
+However, we do cover the full market, from city cars to sports cars, and we tailor our ratings to the requirements of each class.

 Take out a £1 trial subscription to Which? and find out which Best Buy cars we recommend, and the Don't Buy cars you should avoid.